swallowcamel/nancywiki/Razor-View-Engine.md

 </system.web.webPages.razor>
 ```

+## Interaction with Visual Studio 2015

+When you add a razor page using Visual Studio 2015's Add New Item (by right clicking or from menu) and selecting the 'Web/Razor/Web Page (Razor v3)' template, VS will automatically add nuget references to Microsoft.AspNet.WebPages and Microsoft.Web.Infrastructure.

+They are not actually needed because we already use Nancy.Viewengines.Razor.
+To prevent VS from automatically adding those references, don't use razor templates when adding the file.
+Instead add a plain HTML and rename the extension to `.cshtml`.

 [<< Part 10.
 Super Simple View Engine](The Super Simple View Engine) - [Documentation overview](Documentation) - [Part 10.
 Tips for Implementing your own View Engine >>](Implementing a View Engine)